rlpacheco/abseff_R/README.md

 "Base 100"

-"The baseline risk with control group is  14 per 100"
+"The risk with control group is  14 per 100"

 "The anticipated absolute effects is 20 per 100 (95% CI = 18 to 23 )."